edriang/react-connect-context-hooks/README.md

 };
 ```

 ## Selections

-Similar to how `redux` work, the idea of the connected HOC or hook is to get access only to the portion of the state that is relevant to it.

-You can use selections by specifying `stateSelectors` and/or `actionSelectors`.
+You can use `selectors` for retrieving data from your store.
+You define selections by using `stateSelectors` and/or `actionSelectors` options.

-A selection can be defined in different ways, either using an Array, an Object or a Function:
+A selection can be defined in different ways, either using an Array, an Object or a Function as specified below.

 ### Selections using Array